A Revised and Expanded History of the Oregon-Washington Railroad & Navigation Company by Jeff Asay.

 This new edition has nearly 500 pages and over 500 photographs.
 Over half of these photographs were not in the original edition and most have not been published anywhere before.
 Even if you have the original edition, this new and expanded edition will add to your collection and provide much new information and insight on UP operations in this far corner of the country.

-Most photographs are Black-and-White with some Color photographs from the 1970s onward.
+Most photographs are B&W with some Color photographs from the 1970s onward.

 Acknowledgements and Preface, pp. 6-8,